ankitects/anki-manual/src/deck-options.md

 the queue before all of their steps are finished.

 ### Minimum interval
-Allows you to apply a minimum limit to the above option.
+Allows you to apply a minimum limit to the 'New Interval' setting .
 The default setting says that lapses should be reviewed one day later.
 The interval must be 1 day or more.
+Please, check the 'New Interval' setting (Advanced section) to learn more.

 #### Example.
 - Relearning Steps: 10m 1h
+- New interval: 0%
 - Minimum interval: 1d

 If you press "Again" on a card that you reviewed 30 days ago (interval 30):
+- The interval will be reduced from 30 to 0.
 - Anki will show the card again in 10 minutes.
 - If you press 'Good', Anki will show the card again in 1 hour.
-- If you press 'Good', Anki will show the card again the next day (interval 1) , in review mode.
+- If you press 'Good', Anki will show the card again the next day (minimum interval 1), in review mode.

 ### Leech options
 Control the way Anki handles leeches.
 Please see the